wix-incubator/eslint-plugin-lodash/README.md

 * [unwrap](docs/rules/unwrap.md): Prevent chaining without evaluation via `value()` or non-chainable methods like `max()`.,
 * [no-double-unwrap](docs/rules/no-double-unwrap.md): Do not use `.value()` on chains that have already ended (e.g. with `max()` or `reduce()`)
 * [collection-return](docs/rules/collection-return.md): Always return a value in iteratees of Lodash collection methods that aren't `forEach`.
+* [no-extra-args](docs/rules/no-extra-args.md): Do not use superfluous arguments on Lodash methods with a specified arity.

 ### Stylistic Issues
 These rules are purely matters of style and are quite subjective.